meilisearch/deserr/README.md

 1. The input type of the function (here `&String`)
 2. The path of the function (here, we're simply using the std `FromStr` implementation)
 3. The error type that this function can return (here `Infallible`)

+deserr will first try to deserialize the given type using its `Deserr<E>` implementation.
+That means the input type of the `try_from` can be complex.
+Then deserr will call your function and accumulate the specified error against the error type of the caller.

 ##### It can be used as a container attribute